 The example I often use is a mother whose child runs from her.

-If a mother is walking with a child and the child begins to run into traffic, the shouting and response appear to be anger.
+If a mother is walking with a child and the child begins to run into traffic, the shouting and response appear to be out of anger.

 - Think of one situation that instantaneously invoked fear in you, but others may have interpreted your emotional response as anger.